Menu

 Machu Picchu Trek with International Mountain Guides

-Join us for a fun filled adventure starting in Cusco, Peru.
-We'll acclimate, explore local ruins and tour the "Sacred Valley of the Incas" for acclimatization.
-Then, we'll trek for several days to on the Classic Inca Trail Route to Machu Picchu, a nearly indescribable sight of early Incan architecture and ingenuity.
+Join us for a fun filled adventure starting in Cusco, Peru!
+We'll acclimate, explore local ruins and tour the "Sacred Valley of the Incas” for acclimatization.
+Then, we’ll trek for several days to on the Classic Inca Trail Route to Machu Picchu, a nearly indescribable sight of early Incan architecture and ingenuity and named one of the “New Seven Wonders of the World”.

-The "real" Inca Trail route to Machu Picchu is accessible by permit only.
-We need to apply for our 2023 permits immediately after January 1, 2023.
-If you would like to join our 2023 Team, now is the time to get on board!
+The “real” Inca Trail route to Machu Picchu is accessible by permit only, and permits are limited.
+We will apply for our 2024 permits immediately after January 1, 2024.
+If you would like to join our 2024 Team, now is the time to get on board!

 About Machu Picchu and Inca Culture